 All Christians should heed the “Danger” signs.

-there is no true way to understand and fulfill “love” outside of the specific and comprehensive teaching of the word of God.
-The world, Humanism, Progressivism, and no other “ism” can define what “love” is.
+There is no true way to understand and fulfill “love” outside of the specific and comprehensive teaching of the word of God.
+Humanism, Progressivism, and no other “isms” can define what “love” is.

-In the plain reading and simple understanding of God’s word, we’ll find what love truly is.
+Only in the plain reading and simple understanding of God’s word, can we truly discover what love is.

 To reject that plain reading and simple interpretation of the word of God, from the first words of Genesis to the last words of Revelation, is to move away from truth.

 Image by FelixMittermeier from Pixabay